valthon/wire-cdt/docs/06_how-to-guides/40_multi-index/how-to-insert-data-into-a-multi-index-table.md

 Make sure you have the following prerequisites in place:

 * An Antelope development environment, for details consult the [Documentation Portal](https://docs.eosnetwork.com/docs/latest/).
-* A multi-index `testab` table instance which stores `user` objects indexed by the primary key which is of type `eosio::name`.
+* A multi-index `testab` table instance which stores `user` objects indexed by the primary key which is of type `sysio::name`.
 Consult the section [How to instantiate a multi-index table](./how-to-instantiate-a-multi-index-table.md) to learn how to set it up.

 ## Procedure